Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Introduction

 This paper is organized as follows.
-In Section \ref{sec:related_work}, we provide a brief overview of existing sparse recovery methods.
-Then we briefly summarize our main technical results in Section \ref{sec:summary_results}.
+We first summarize our main technical results in Section \ref{sec:summary_results}, followed by a brief overview of existing sparse recovery methods in Section~\ref{sec:related_work}.
 In Section \ref{sec:framework_overview}, for illustration purpose we provide a concrete example of our design framework using sparse-graph codes, followed by the analysis of the peeling decoder for sparse support recovery.
 Based on the example, we propose the principle and mathematical formulation of our measurement design in Section \ref{sec:meas_design}.
-Then, we proceed to discuss specific constructions for our noiseless recovery results in Section \ref{sec:noiseless} and further the noisy recovery results in Section \ref{sec:RBI}.
-Last but not least, we provide numerical results in Section \ref{sec:numerical} to corroborate our noiseless and noisy recovery performance.
+We provide the general framework of the peeling decoding algorithm, and the density evolution analysis in Section~\ref{sec:analysis_peeling_decoder}.
+Then, we proceed to discuss specific constructions for our noiseless recovery results in Section \ref{sec:noiseless}, and further the noisy recovery results in the quantized alphabet and continuous alphabet settings in Section \ref{sec:noisy} and Section~\ref{sec:noisy_continuous}, respectively.
+We provide numerical results in Section \ref{sec:numerical} to corroborate our noisy recovery performance, and make conclusions in Section~\ref{sec:conclusion}.